HallaSurvivor/Blog/_posts/2024-07-03-life-in-johnstones-topological-topos.md

 [^10]:
     It's not _immediately_ obvious that this presheaf is actually a sheaf, but it turns out to be.
-This is in Johnstone's [original paper][35].
+This is a nice exercise.

 [^11]:
     This is the first time I'm actually written down the definition of